CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/faq-7.md

 **Q**: Can Gollum and the One Ring ever be together at the same site?
 **A**: Yes.
 The text on Gollum is an ability that you can choose to use, not an effect that happens automatically.

-**Q**: What do Great Ship, Leaflock, and Tom Bombadil mean when they say "cancel the effects of one hazard?  " **A**: These cards allow the cancelling of an attack.
+**Q**: What do Great Ship, Leaflock, and Tom Bombadil mean when they say "cancel the effects of one hazard?"
+**A**: These cards allow the cancelling of an attack.
 They also allow the cancelling of an ongoing hazard effect that targets the company in question or any entity associated with that company (item, character, site, etc.).
 They allow the cancelling of an effect declared earlier in the same chain of effects.

 **Q**: If I am at a site where healing cards affect all characters at the site and I play Halfling Strength, is everyone healed?